andim/andim.github.io/ldnqimmuno.md

 ## We want YOU!

-We highly encourage you to contribute to the London QImmuno day - works in progress and contributions from early career researchers particularly welcome!
+We highly encourage you to contribute to the London QImmuno day - works in progress and contributions from early career researchers are particularly welcome!

 There are three possible formats: